Q&A: Is GDSN a Viable Option to Submit Data to EUDAMED?

-What are the advantages and disadvantages to using GDSN for data submission to EUDAMED?
+What are the advantages and disadvantages of using GDSN for data submission to EUDAMED?

 As it currently stands, GDSN is not quite ready to support the full data submission requirements for EUDAMED.
 It doesn’t mean that it will not be in the future as GS1 has already started rolling out healthcare attributes required for EUDAMED.
 However, it is important to consider the data model complexity and relationship EUDAMED brings (Basic UDI, UDI-DI, Legacy Devices, Container Packs, etc.) and the appropriate mapping that needs to be done for the acknowledgement messages.
 How all of this will be handled via GDSN is not yet clear.